4d61726b/VirtualKD-Redux/VirtualKD-Redux/Docs/Tutorial.md

 4. Select "Disable Driver Signature Enforcement" and boot the OS.

 :bulb: You can use virtual machine snapshots to avoid having to perform these steps every time.
 Once the final step is completed and the OS has successfully booted, make a snapshot that can later be restored. **It is important to note that if a newer version of VirtualKD-Redux is installed on the host, then the guest VM must also be updated and vice versa.
 It is strongly recommended to make a new snapshot after upgrading and rebooting the guest VM.**

+## Guest VM (ReactOS)

+This is only applicable if you are using ReactOS and not Windows in your guest VM.

+1. Download and install the "MSVC Debug" version of ReactOS in your guest VM.

+2. Copy the target folder to the guest VM running inside VMware Workstation or VirtualBox.
+If the Guest VM is running a 32-bit OS, copy "target32".
+Otherwise, if it's running a 64-bit OS, then copy "target64" instead.

+3. Copy "kdcom.dll" from the target folder into the "system32" folder of your ReactOS installation.
+This should overwrite the existing "kdcom.dll" that was part of the ReactOS installation.

+4. Reboot the guest VM.

+5. At the boot manager prompt, select the "ReactOS (Debug)" entry.

 ## Host (VirtualBox ONLY)